fightron/core-js/resources/README.md

   * `id` - Team ID.
 Usually starts from `1` up to how many Teams are currently playing.
   * `side` (`s`) - screen side this Team will be placed. `"l"` for left, `"r"` for right.
   * `color` (`c`) - team color, in HEX format.
 Defaults to blue/green for left teams, red/orange for right teams.
-  * `multiplier` (`m`) - PAssive Atribute multiplier for each Character in this team.
+  * `multiplier` (`m`) - Passive Atribute multiplier for each Character in this team.
 Used when the number of Characters between teams are different.
 Teams with less Characters have higher multipliers.
 Defaults to 1.
 * `ft` (`f`) - first Team to reach this number of rounds won wins the match.
 Defaults to 2.
 In Team matches, defaults to 1.
 * `time` (`t`) - time limit per round in seconds.
 Defaults to 99.
 * `rounds` (`r`) - an array of rounds: